Last updated

 Was this helpful?

-A 144-core MPO/MTP fiber optic patch panel refers to a high-density fiber optic panel designed to accommodate up to 144 fibers using MPO/MTP connectors.
+A 144-core fiber optic patch panel refers to a high-density fiber optic panel designed to accommodate up to 144 fibers using MPO/MTP connectors.

 Here's a breakdown of what this typically means: